-He listen'd very attentively to the Story; but when I talked of doing so to that Village, says he, You mistake very much, it was not this Village, it was almost a hundred Mile from this place, but it was the same Idol, for they carry him about in Procession all over the

-Country: Well, then, says I, then that Idol ought to be punish'd for it, and it shall, says I, if I live this Night out.
+He listened very attentively to the story; but when I talked of doing so to that village, said he, "You mistake very much; it was not this village-it was almost a hundred miles from this place; but it was the same idol, for they carry him about in procession all over the country."
+"Well," said I, "then that idol ought to be punished for it; and it shall," said I, "if I live this night out."

-In a word, finding me resolute, he liked the Design, and told me I should not go alone, but he would go with me, and bring a stout Fellow, one of his Countrymen, to go also with us; and one, says he, as famous for his Zeal as you can desire any one to be, against such Devilish things as these.
-In a word, he brought me his Comrade, a Scotsman, whom he called Captain Richardson, and I gave him a full account of what I had seen; and in a word, of what I intended; and he told me readily, he would go with me if it cost him his Life; so we agreed to go only us three.
-I had indeed propos'd it to my Partner, but he declin'd it; he said, he was ready to assist me to the utmost, and upon all occasions for my defence; but that this was an Adventure quite out of his Way; so, I say, we resolv'd upon our Work only us three and my Man-Servant, and to put it in Execution that Night about Midnight, with all the Secrecy imaginable.
+In a word, finding me resolute, he liked the design, and told me I should not go alone, but he would go with me, but he would go first and bring a stout fellow, one of his countrymen, to go also with us; "and one," said he, "as famous for his zeal as you can desire any one to be against such devilish things as these."
+In a word, he brought me his comrade, a Scotsman, whom he called Captain Richardson; and I gave him a full account of what I had seen, and also what I intended; and he told me readily he would go with me if it cost him his life.
+So we agreed to go-only we three.
+I had, indeed, proposed it to my partner, but he declined it.
+He said he was ready to assist me to the utmost, and upon all occasions, for my defence; but this was an adventure quite out of his way; so I say, we resolved upon our work, only we three and my man-servant, and to put it in execution that night about midnight, with all the secrecy imaginable.

-However, upon second Thoughts, we were willing to delay it till the next Night, because the Caravan being to set forward in the Morning, we suppos'd the Governor could not pretend to give them any Satisfaction upon us when we were out of his Power.
-The Scots Merchant, as steady in his Resolution for the Enterprise, as bold in executing, brought me a Tartar's Robe or Gown of the Sheep-Skins, and a Bonnet, with a Bow and Arrows, and had provided the same for himself and his Countryman, that the People, if they saw us, should not be able to determine who we were.
+However, upon second thoughts, we were willing to delay it till the next night, because the caravan being to set forward in the morning, we supposed the governor could not pretend to give them any satisfaction upon us when we were out of his power.
+The Scots merchant, as steady in his resolution for the enterprise as bold in executing, brought me a Tartar's robe or gown of sheep-skins, and a bonnet, with a bow and arrows, and had provided the same for himself and his countrymen, that the people, if they saw us, should not determine who we were.

-All the first Night we spent in mixing up some combustible Matter with Aqua-vitæ, Gunpowder, and such other Materials as we could get, and having a good Quantity of Tar in a little Pot, about an Hour after Night we set out upon our Expedition.
+All the first night we spent in mixing up some combustible matter, with aqua vitæ, gunpowder, and such other materials as we could get; and having a good quantity of tar in a little pot, about an hour after night we set out upon our expedition.